When I told my friend Becca that I had made oyster stew, she looked at me with a twinkle in her eye and asked, "Well, did you like it?"

 Heat the soup to steamy, but below a simmer, over low heat.
 Cook for 15 minutes.
 (Do not let the soup boil!)

 If you are working with large oysters, you may want to chop them into bite-sized pieces.
 Add the oysters and cook for another 2 minutes, or until the edges of the oysters just begin to curl.

 If you want the stew to be more like a smooth soup, purée until smooth.

-4 Add salt and freshly ground black pepper to taste.
-Garnish with fresh chopped parsley.
+Add salt and freshly ground black pepper to taste.
+Dole out into individual soup bowls.
+Garnish with fresh chopped parsley to serve.

 |% Daily Value*|